Saros: 12 Beginner Tips to Survive Your First Runs

 1) Stay in motion even when your shot is lined up

 This is the single safest beginner rule.
-Saros is built around projectile density, enemy overlap, and fast flanking behavior.
-If you stop to improve accuracy, you usually lose more health than you gain in damage.
+Saros is built around projectile density, enemy overlap, and fast flanking.
+If you stop to improve accuracy, you lose more health than you gain in damage.
 The correct default is lateral movement with short firing windows: strafe, jump, dash, re-center, then fire again.
-Think of accuracy as something you preserve while moving, not something you buy by becoming stationary.
+Treat accuracy as something you preserve while moving, not something you buy by becoming stationary.

-In practice, this means entering every room with an escape lane in mind.
-If your back is against a wall and two enemy groups are alive, you are already behind.
-Reposition early, not after the screen is crowded.
-Housemarque combat is usually easier when you move before the arena forces you to move.
+In practice, enter every room with an escape lane in mind.
+If your back is against a wall and two enemy groups are alive, you are already behind — reposition early, not after the screen is crowded.

-Current early guides agree on a crucial distinction: the dash can carry you through blue and yellow projectiles, but not through red shots or nova-style beams.
-That one rule changes how you read the screen.
-Blue and yellow patterns can often be cut through on purpose.
-Red pressure has to be sidestepped, line-of-sighted behind terrain, or avoided by wider movement.
+Here is the rule that changes how you read every fight: your dash carries you through blue and yellow projectiles, but not through red shots or nova-style beams.
+Blue and yellow patterns can be cut through on purpose.
+Red pressure has to be sidestepped, broken with line of sight behind terrain, or avoided with wider movement.

-If a room suddenly becomes chaotic, stop thinking about which enemy has the lowest health.
-First identify what color is actually threatening your path.
-New players often waste dash into a red effect and assume the timing was wrong.
-The problem is usually threat type, not execution.
+When a room gets chaotic, stop hunting the lowest-health enemy and identify what color is threatening your path.
+New players often dash straight into a red effect and blame the timing.
+The problem is almost always threat type, not execution.

 3) Cover works, but only for a few seconds at a time

-Rocks, pillars, elevation breaks, and other level geometry are useful because they interrupt line of sight and let you reset.
+Rocks, pillars, and elevation breaks are useful because they interrupt line of sight and let you reset.
 They are not a permanent solution.
-Enemies in Saros appear mobile enough to flank, arc shots around cover, or force you out with overlapping patterns.
-Use terrain to reload, charge, observe, or isolate one side of the arena, then leave before the room collapses around that position.
+Enemies flank, arc shots around cover, and force you out with overlapping patterns.
+Use terrain to reload, charge, or observe one side of the arena, then leave before the room collapses around that position.

-A good cover position always has a second exit.
+A good cover spot always has a second exit.
 If it does not, it is a trap.
-Enter cover only after you know where your next dash or jump is going.
+Only enter cover once you know where your next dash or jump is going.

-4) Save traversal points as emergency tools, not just shortcuts
+4) Save grapple points as emergency tools, not just shortcuts

-When possible, fight near a traversal tool without committing to it.
-If projectile density spikes or a red pattern closes your lane, that point becomes a clean reset.
-This is one of the few forms of defense in Saros that changes position and survivability at the same time.
+When you can, fight near a grapple point without committing to it.
+If projectile density spikes or a red pattern closes your lane, that point becomes a clean reset that changes your position and your survivability at the same time.
+Jump and network pads work the same way — route through them deliberately rather than burning them early.

 Advertisement